 Bonjour Madame Cécile !

-I would request you to please highlight the grammatical concept behind the same.
+I request you to please explain the reasons behind the above two queries.

 Hope this helps!